Moffitt Cancer Center

 More About Mesothelioma Treatment at Moffitt Cancer Center

 The official name of the center is H. Lee Moffitt Cancer Center & Research Institute, the third-largest cancer center in the United States.
-This hospital is accredited with the National Cancer Institute.
-It’s one of only two hospitals in Florida with this distinction.
+This hospital is a National Cancer Institute-designated cancer center.

 Dr. Jacques Fontaine is the section head of Mesothelioma Research and Treatment Center.
 He’s a highly regarded thoracic surgeon involved in clinical trials and research.